 People are attracted to stories; we love to remember stories, hear stories, tell stories.
 Historical fiction brings the story to life – with characters, plot, dialogue.
 Remembering real life history through a story, even if that story is fiction-based-on-fact, is so much easier to remember long-term.
 Plus, it is more interesting than memorizing dates and names.
 If the historical fiction is interesting, it provokes the reader to go more in-depth into the time period and then read the “real stuff” that once seemed boring – biographies, memoirs.
 Those random dates and names come to life.
 After reading a fictional book, it is always good to look up dates, locations, and other things to weed out the “truth” from the fiction.

 Some people ask me why would I do this, especially because it may confuse children.
 I have never ran into this problem, nor do I know any people with that problem.
 As long as your child is understanding the difference between fiction and nonfiction, I see no problem with a fun mnemonic.
 I want kids to love history, and just devour it, and I believe fiction is the best introduction to this.
-Historical fiction, specifically I Am David by Anne Holm, introduced me to WWII and made me love history.
-I was so interested in the time period, and wanted to know more.
+Historical fiction, specifically I Am David by Anne Holm, introduced me to Europe, World War II, and it made me love history.
+I became so interested in the time period, and wanted to know more.
 Since then, I have read over 50 non-fiction WWII books, countless articles on the subject and have met a Holocaust survivor.
 I could sit down and talk about WWII for hours.
 All from one completely fictional book.